Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 4. Choose the sync cadence.
 5. When finished, save your work.

-## Using the Cohort in Braze
+## Use the cohort in Braze

 1. In Braze, to create a segment of these users, navigate to **Audience** and click on **Segments**.
 2. Click on **Create Segment** and name your Segment.
 3. Under Add Filter, select **Amplitude Cohorts** and choose the cohort you created and synced from Amplitude.
-4. Once saved, you can reference this segment during Canvas or campaign creation in the targeting users step.
+4. When saved, you can reference this segment during Canvas or campaign creation in the targeting users step.